chanchan69/shopper/README.md

 ```

 Add new shops via the Add Shops menu.
 Make sure to test if you can send embeds to your shops
+# Sending shop messages with Shopper
+Once you have configured your messages and shops, run the Shop Message Sender module.
+Select which message you wish to send, then press enter.

+Your messages will be send and pinged according to your configuration for each shop.